weishi10141993/NeutrinoPhysics/NuTau_PRISM.md

-# Instruction for DUNE-PRISM analysis setup from DUNE FNAL machines (dunegpvm*)
+# Instruction for DUNE-PRISM analysis

-## NuTau Appearance Development [work on nnhome machine]
+## NuTau Appearance Development [on nnhome machine]

 [First time only]